What to Wear to Machu Picchu | The Perfect Machu Picchu Clothing for All Seasons

 We hope this guide has helped to answer your questions about what to wear to hike Machu Picchu.
 Whether you’re taking a day trip, staying for one night or going for the full four day trek.

-For more on what to include on your Machu Picchu checklist, don’t miss our Complete Guide to Packing for the Inca Trail.
+For more on what to include on your Machu Picchu checklist, don’t miss our Complete Packing List for the Inca Trail.
 It has even more information to help you plan your visit to Machu Picchu and what to bring along with you.

-If you’re also headed elsewhere in the country, this post on Packing for Peru also makes essential reading material while planning your trip.
+If you’re also headed elsewhere in the country, these posts on Packing for Peru and our ultimade guide on the Inca Trail also makes essential reading material while planning your trip.

 Like It?
 Pin It!
 Machu Picchu